Node and component

 New Sprite node, click the Add component button at the bottom of the Properties panel and select UI Component -> Button to add a Button component.

 Then set the Button component according to the following picture (the actual color attribute can be set freely according to your own taste):

 Next, click the Preview button on the toolbar and hover the mouse over the sprite image in the browser window.
-You can then see the color of the image changes which means the Button component on the node has taken effect!
+You can then see the color of the image changes which verifies the Button component has been added to the node!

-In the above example, we first attached Sprite component to the node which led us to the image rendered in scene.
-Then we can display this image in different ways by altering the node properties like Scale and Color.
-Next we can even add a Button component to the node so that it could react to mouse event and show different state of the button (normal, hover, down, etc.).
+In the above example, we first attached a Sprite component to a node which rendered an image to the scene.
+Then we displayed this image in different ways by altering the node properties like Scale and Color.
+Next, we even added a Button component to the node so that it could react to a mouse event and show different states of the button (normal, hover, down, etc.).
 This is the component based development workflow in Cocos Creator.
-We can use this method to combine different functions within a node to achieve a series of complicated goal, such as a character's move and attack controls, auto scrolling of background images, layouts of UI elements, user interactions and so on.
+We can use this method to combine different functions within a node to achieve a series of complicated goals, such as a character's movement and attack controls, auto scrolling of background images, layouts of UI elements, user interactions and so on.